New Wellness Techniques Empower Soldiers

-PARWAN PROVINCE, Afghanistan - Military chapels are places where soldiers know they can go to learn coping skills for the challenges of life.
-At Enduring Faith Chapel on Bagram Air Field, Dec.
+PARWAN PROVINCE, Afghanistan (Dec.
+7, 2013) -- Military chapels are places where Soldiers know they can go to learn coping skills for the challenges of life.
+At Enduring Faith Chapel on Bagram Airfield, Dec.
 7, 2013, things were no different, except that they were very different.

-Service members from as far away as Regional Command-Southwest traveled to the place of worship recently, not to hear a sermon, but a seminar.
+Service members from as far away as Regional Command-Southwest travelled to the place of worship recently, not to hear a sermon, but a seminar.

 The event's title was Operation Always Ready: Ready and Resilient and its purpose is to give military leaders resources for maintaining operational and emotional resilience across all facets of life that they can pass on to their troops.

 "What I can take away from this is educating Soldiers.
 I think a lot of junior enlisted Soldiers are uneducated about the resources they have and I think we need to re-emphasize the resources that they do have," said U.S. Army Sgt.
 Kenon Lamb, aid station noncommissioned officer in charge, 2nd Battalion, 4th Infantry Regiment, 4th Brigade Combat Team, 10th Mountain Division, Task Force Patriot.

 The concept of the event falls in line with a recent campaign coming from the Army surgeon general called the Performance Triad, three fundamental parts of life that together produce a full picture of physical well being.

 "With the Performance Triad, we wanted to give these Soldiers something fresh, new, a taste of what's going to come in the future, and it's coming soon," said Capt.
 Matthew Neat, prevention officer in charge for 98th Combat Operational Stress Control at Bagram's Warrior Recovery Center.

 Neat was the day's first speaker and it was his job to educate the group on the first pillar of the Triad: the importance of good sleep hygiene.